vglampard/Simple-CLI/README.md

-# 🏠 REPOSIT CLI 👥
+# 🏠 SIMPLE CLI 👥

-A CLI tool for working with property and tenant data.
+A CLI tool for working with dummy property and tenant data taken from CSV.

 ```
 npm i